Lingtax/MOSN-web/README.md

 # Melbourne Open Science Network

 This is the repo for the MOSN website.
-The website is built using blogdown, and impleents the timer hugo template.
+The website is built using blogdown, and implements the timer hugo template.